 - Last Minute Stocking Stuffer Ideas

-7- CHRISTMAS TRADITIONS
+7- PLAN FOR YOUR CHRISTMAS TRADITIONS

 Spend some time considering your family’s Christmas traditions.
 Do you have any preparations to make ahead of time?
 We have a Christmas Book Advent Calendar which requires me to wrap 25 books for the month of December.
 I like to make sure this project is completed a few days before December 1st.
 We also do a Meaningful Christmas Countdown which takes some organization and planning.

 - Have you assembled / made your advent calendars?